Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 Description: A map of Entra ID role assignments.
 The key is the key you supplied and the value is the role assignment details:

-- role\_definition\_id: The role definition template id of the role assignment.
+* `role_definition_id`: The role definition template id of the role assignment.
-- principal\_id: The principal id (object id) of the user, group, service principal, or managed identity the role assignment is for.
+* `principal_id`: The principal id (object id) of the user, group, service principal, or managed identity the role assignment is for.

 ### <a name="output_entra_id_role_definitions"></a> [entra\_id\_role\_definitions](#output\_entra\_id\_role\_definitions)